A Failure Resume

 Success isn't linear.
 Most progress is one step back, two steps forward.
 I've had a lot of achievements over the past few years, but this isn't the place for that.

-Like the antilibrary, I copied this excellent idea from Jacky Zhao.
+I copied the idea from Jacky Zhao.

 2023